rogebrd/dropbox-sdk-node/.github/ISSUE_TEMPLATE/question_help.md

 ---

 **Before you start**
-Have you checked stackoverflow, previous issues, and Dropbox forums for help?
+Have you checked StackOverflow, previous issues, and Dropbox Developer Forums for help?

 **What is your question?**
-A clear and concise description of what the question is.
+A clear and concise description the question.

 **Screenshots**
 If applicable, add screenshots to help explain your question.